vfayosp/project_aidl2022/README.md

   <img src="https://user-images.githubusercontent.com/93614965/157316635-384a6666-b89d-4534-889c-db60fc81a003.png" alt="results"/>
 </p>

-As it can be observed above, the Factorization Machines model, which corresponds to the baseline model in Recommender system showed the lower performance but improved significantly when including the Graph Convolutional networks to capture the embedding, taking advantage of the fact that the structure of the data in this case allows to improve when capturing interactions between nodes.
-With regards to the attention layer, it has not improved the metrics.
+As it can be observed above, the Factorization Machines model, which corresponds to the baseline model in Recommender system showed the lower performance but improved significantly when including the Graph Convolutional network to capture the embedding, taking advantage of the fact that the structure of the data in this case allows to improve when capturing higher interactions between nodes.
+With regards to the attention layer, it has not improved the metrics, mainly because all the neighbors contributed similarly.

 ## Drug disease